ezsystems/commerce-documentation/docs/guide/user_management/customer_center/customer_center.md

 When  customer-center is activated in a shop all employees will be stored hierachically in a company folder.
 The shop administrator and the main contact of each company will have a good overview of the company and its related employees in a shop account.

-The customer-center will enhance the silver.eShop advanced processes such as:
+The customer-center will enhance the eZ Commerce processes such as:

 - Registration
 - Login